metalbear-co/mirrord.dev/content/docs/managing-mirrord/monitoring/index.md

 ### fluentd + elasticsearch

-And assuming you are using `logstash_format true` and the connected mapping will store the extra fields in a `keyword` type we have a ready made dashboard you can simply import.
+Assuming you are using `logstash_format true` and the connected mapping will store the extra fields in a `keyword` type, we have a ready made dashboard you can simply import.

 Download it <a href="/operator-fluentd-kibana.ndjson" download>here</a> (Use Saved Objects to import)